papatekken/design-pattern-java-example/README.md

 Try to build a collection of Design pattern examples in Java, I am going to prepare few examples for each pattern.
 With this process to help myself understand more about the concept.

 ## What is design patterns

 - Software design pattern is a reuseable solution for common occuring problems.
+- So that when encounter similar problem again, you dont have to reinvent the wheel everytime.
 - Design pattern is not invented but identified/spotted/found.
-- So that when encounter similar problem, you dont have to reinvent the wheel everytime.

 ## Types of design patterns